itscarlosrufo/e2e-ts-gql-workshop/README.md

 ### Summary
 - Setup GraphQL Client
 - Fetch data from GraphQL
--

 ### 🌟 Setup GraphQL Client

-👉 Create new Apollo Client
+👉 Create on `index.js` a new Apollo Client

 ```javascript
 const client = new ApolloClient({